sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 Neat!
 We can now entirely toggle the preview.

-Now, if you're testing your application in the browser, you'll notice that when you do, you always go back to the initial "rendered" state, even though you switched it to "raw" before hiding the preview.
-Better user experience would be to automatically go back to the latest substate when transitioning to "visible".
+Now, if you're testing your application in the browser, you'll notice that when you do, you always go back to the initial `rendered` state, even though you switched it to `raw` before hiding the preview.
+Better user experience would be to automatically go back to the latest substate when transitioning to `visible`.
 Fortunately, **statecharts let us manage this with [history nodes][xstate:history]{:target="_blank", :rel="noopener"}**.

 ### History

 A history state node is a particular node that, when you reach it, tells the machine to go to the latest state value of that region.
 You can have *shallow* history nodes (default), which save only the top-level history value, and *deep* history nodes, which save the entire nested hierarchy.

-History is a compelling feature that allows us to memorize in which state we left the preview and resume it whenever we make it visible.
+History is a compelling feature that allows us to memorize in which state we left the preview and resume it whenever we make it `visible`.
 Let's add it to our state machine.

 {% highlight js %}
 const toggleMachine = createMachine({